Jaimon12/Crimes-Against-Women/README.md

 # Crimes-Against-Women
-Here is a **README.md** file for your **GitHub repository**, summarizing your entire project, including **crime trend analysis, machine learning models, NLP algorithms, and predictive modeling**.

----

-## **README.md** - Exploratory Data Analysis, Trend Visualization, and Predictive Modeling of Crimes Against Women in India
+Exploratory Data Analysis, Trend Visualization, and Predictive Modeling of Crimes Against Women in India

 ### 📌 **Project Overview**
 This project focuses on **Exploratory Data Analysis (EDA), trend visualization, and predictive modeling** of **Crimes Against Women in India (2001-2021)**.
 Using **machine learning, time-series forecasting (Prophet, LSTM), decision trees, and NLP algorithms**, we analyze crime trends, identify key patterns, and predict future occurrences.